isamplesorg/isamples-darwin-core-mappings/README.md

-# Ontological Mappings of the iSamples Model to Darwin Core
+# Semantic Mappings of the iSamples Model to Darwin Core
 [isamples-dwc-mappings](https://github.com/ben-norton/isamples-dwc-mappings)